jorgenwahlberg/walldisplay/README.md

   `sudo ./setup.sh`

 Reboot the device once more.
-It will now have a hostname resembling walldisplay-11-22-33-aa-bb-cc
+It will now start a chromium browser with a URL fetched by the .xinitrc script.